 - Ribozyme therapy.

-For patients who have become blind due to retinitis pigmentosa, the bionic eye represents an effective solution.
-The latter aims to improve the quality of their life.
-With our ophthalmology clinics, the patient could regain a good degree of autonomy through visualizing obstacles and objects.
+For patients who have become blind due to retinitis pigmentosa, the bionic eye represents an effective solution that aims to improve the quality of their life.
+With our ophthalmology clinics, the patient could regain autonomy by visualizing obstacles and objects.

 Share this page